guettli/desktop-tips-and-tricks/README.md

 * ctrl-k: goto channel or contact
 * Alt + Left arrow (Chrome shortcut): Open the previous page from your browsing history in the current tab

+Config:

+* I prefer that "Enter" starts a new line.
+"Enter" should not send the message.
+See "Preferences > Advanced > When writing a message, press Enter to…"

 ### Slack: Focused walk through the last messages in "Threads".

 * Click on "Threads" (upper left corner)